-Tissue Paper in Packaging Boosts Quality and Value Perceptions
+Tissue for Packaging Boosts Quality and Value Perceptions

 Typically, a product draws consumers to a brand, then they weigh price and quality to make their purchasing decisions.
 Often, though, it’s the things customers aren’t necessarily looking for that improve their experience and build brand loyalty, including packaging.
 For brands that want to have greater retention and value among customers (and who doesn’t?) the presentation—specifically decorative tissue paper—is extremely valuable, according to a recent study.